madcatmk2/greatLiaison-frontend/README.md

 # G&L Frontend server

-This server is used to launch the G&L frontend site and provide stubbed data via an API.
+Welcome to the G&L website, implemented primarily using React and Flux.
+This server is used only for launching the G&L frontend site.
+The frontend components communicate directly with the G&L app server via jQuery XHR APIs.

 ## To use